-• The DPO, headteacher or designated senior leader will meet to review what happened and how it can be stopped from happening again.
-This meeting will happen as soon as reasonably possible
+• In the case of a significant breach, the DPO, headteacher or designated senior leader will meet to review what happened and how it can be stopped from happening again.
+This meeting will happen as soon as reasonably possible.

 Actions to minimise the impact of data breaches